 He is currently a member of the Board of Australia 21 and a member of the Foundation Board of the Queensland Mind and Neuroscience Institute (University of the Sunshine Coast).

-Josette Freeman has an extensive background in nursing and specialised in Paediatric Oncology.
+Josette’s prior background was extensive in nursing and specialised in Paediatric Oncology.
 She then went on to study Counselling and Community Development at the University of Canberra.
-This led to working in the field of Alcohol and other Drugs.
+This led to working in the field of Alcohol and other Drugs and to SMART.